openSUSE/docker-containers/derived_images/portus/README.md

 ### Secrets and certificates

 Portus requires both a SSL key and a certificate to serve its contents over HTTPS.
-These files must be located in the `certificates` directory of the container.
+These files must be located in the `/certificates` directory of the container.
 Moreover, it's up to the deployer to set the `PORTUS_PUMA_TLS_KEY` and `PORTUS_PUMA_TLS_CERT` environment variables.
 Note that the key is also used to sign the JWT tokens issued to authenticate all the docker clients